-Breast cancer is the most common cancer in women, and second most common cause of death from cancer.
+Breast cancer is the most common cancer in women, and the second most common cause of death from cancer, after lung cancer.

 There are more published studies (on PubMed) on breast cancer, than on any other disease.